agrc/gis.utah.gov/_posts/2021-06-23-choosing-right-transformation.md

 _(Yes, I realize this is in ArcGIS Pro, but the result is the same)_ {: .flex .flex--center}

-ArcGIS Pro is better about this... and worse, actually.
+ArcGIS Pro is better about this... and sometimes worse, actually.
 If you add Web Mercator data to a UTM 12N NAD83 map, it happily chooses a transformation for you.
-However, by default it chooses the `WGS 1984 (ITRF00) To NAD 1983` transformation.
+However, it frequently chooses the `WGS 1984 (ITRF00) To NAD 1983` transformation.
 While very, very similar, this still produces the 0.03 ft difference seen in the screenshot at the top of the page.

 [![ArcGIS Pro's default transformation]({% link images/transformations_prodefault.jpg %}){:width="75%" max-width="725px"}]({% link images/transformations_prodefault.jpg %}){:target="_blank"}
 {: .flex .flex--center}